andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 #### Alpha

 This is denoted with `alpha` in the version name.
 These features are often still buggy and disabled by default.
 These features can also change or altogether disappear without notice.
-Backward compatibilty is not guaranteed either.
+Backward compatibility is not guaranteed either.
 These features should only be used on test clusters that are rebuilt often.

 #### Beta